ackermannQ/Data_science/Covid19/README.md

 ## Project overview
 The Covid-19 virus crushed the world during the year 2019-2020, killing thousands of people, destroyed companies and the economy of many countries - among other things.
 It became primarly important to analyze every aspect known of the virus to prevent another outbreak, synthesize a vaccine or understand how to manage the people likely to be contaminated considering their symptoms.

 The current dataset focuses on this ending point.
-Using different analysis conducted on patients, the objective is to determine if they are really infected (false positives) and therefore which unit they need to be conducted to.
+Using different analysis conducted on patients, the objective is to determine if they are really infected and therefore which unit they need to be conducted to.

 ### Abstract :
 _« Until March 27, the state of São Paulo had recorded 1,223 confirmed cases of COVID-19, with 68 related deaths, while the county of São Paulo, with a population of approximately 12 million people and where Hospital Israelita Albert Einstein is located, had 477 confirmed cases and 30 associated death, as of March 23.
 Both the state and the county of São Paulo decided to establish quarantine and social distancing measures, that will be enforced at least until early April, in an effort to slow the virus spread.